chunswu/Oil-Production-of-Fluid-Systems/README.md

 ## Hypothesis Testing

-H<sub>o</sub>:<br/>
+### <i>H<sub>o</sub>:<br/></i>
 * Fluid A Production = Fluid B Production

-H<sub>A</sub>:<br/>
+### <i>H<sub>A</sub>:<br/></i>
-* Fluid A Production > Fluid B Production<br/>
+* Fluid A Production != Fluid B Production<br/><br/>

-* Fluid A Production < Fluid B Production
+&alpha;<sub>&beta;</sub> = 0.003
 <br/><br/>

+Produciton is reported to the state at certain intervals, 545 days was chosen since it will have plenty of wells reported.
 Due to the high cost and for return on investment the standard significance level of 0.05 would be to great so a 0.01 was used.
 A comparison of the three fluid designs was conducted using the Mann-Whittney U Test.
 First, was to compare the wins for each fluid system then using scipy to calculate the p-value.
 Due to the multiple comparisons, the Bonferroni Correction was applied for a new alpha of 0.003.
 <br/>
 <br/>